 To the Undergraduate Program in the School of Public and Environmental Affairs through the University Division.
 A student must have completed 26 hours of satisfactory credit on the college level, either at Indiana University or elsewhere.
 For all course work completed, the student must have a minimum average of C (2.0).
-On Indiana University campuses with no University Division, this policy varies with campus regulations.
+On Indiana University campuses with no University Division or with additional enrollment options for freshmen, this policy varies with campus regulations.
+In Fort Wayne, this does not apply.

 To the Undergraduate Program in the School of Public and Environmental Affairs from other campuses or other undergraduate schools of Indiana University.
-Students may transfer to SPEA from any other undergraduate school or division of Indiana University provided they are in good standing and have a 2.5 (C+) grade point average or above.
-Students with a 2.0 (C) average, but not a 2.5 average, may transfer into SPEA after the completion of two or more SPEA courses with a grade of C (2.0) or better in each course.
+Students may transfer to SPEA from any other undergraduate school or division of Indiana University provided they are in good standing and have a 2.5 (C+) grade point average or above and have completed or made arrangements to complete the specified courses required by the School.
+Students with a 2.0 (C) average, but not a 2.5 average, may transfer into SPEA after the completion of two or more SPEA courses with a grade of C or better in each course.